mesurace/RESTful-Jersey-Jackson-Maven/README.md

 		   return student;
 	     }}

-6. Create POJO class Student.
+6. Create POJO class Student with attributes firstName, secondName, address and email.
 7. Right click on project and run it as run on server.
 8. Click on the link http://localhost:8080/RESTfulWS/getStudent.
 It will return JSON data: